We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 Did you hear that Jerry Wright stole his wife from a parishioner?

-So I said, Yeah, it's true.
+So I said, yeah, it's true.

-This couple in Jerry's church are having trouble.
+This couple in Jerry's church are having trouble, and Wright counseled them and ended up marrying the woman.

-And uh Snerdley told Dawn, and Don refuses to believe it.
+And Snerdley told Dawn, and Dawn refuses to believe it, that Jerry wouldn't do that.

 Of all things that Jerry's done, Jerry Wright wouldn't do that.